 So, the bottom line is, if you're under investigation for a sex crime and need help; you've come to the right place.

 Pick up the phone.
 Ask for a meeting with Ron Hedding.
 I've been doing this for nearly 30 years.

-I need to thoroughly review all the facts and circumstances of your case in order to determine an appropriate defense strategy.
+I need to thoroughly review all the facts and circumstances of your case to determine an appropriate defense strategy.

-I've worked for the District Attorneys' office, I've worked for a Superior Court Judge in Los Angeles and I've been the guiding force behind the Hedding Law Firm now since 1994.
+I've worked for the District Attorneys' office, worked for a Superior Court Judge in Los Angeles, and been the guiding force behind the Hedding Law Firm since 1994.

 Make the call.
 Start to protect yourself right away.
 All is on the line.
-You need a champion by your side.
+It would help if you had a champion by your side.

 Hedding Law Firm is based in Los Angeles County, and we offer a free case evaluation.